The Poggioreale in America

 Poggioreale in America has been a dream come true.
 We are lucky to have her lend her talents to our association's endeavors.

 Sarah, her mother and son travelled to Bryan, Texas for the June 2019 reunion, and it was an exciting moment to visit St. Anthony's Church, meet the Mayor of Poggioreale, and learn more about her family's journey to America from Sicily in the 1880s.
+Little did she know that this would lead to her creative leadership in the PIA organization!

 As part of the crew in PIA’s first Sicilian tour in September 2019, Sarah experienced first hand the importance of fostering the connections to our ancestral town and keeping the communication open and flowing.
 Her goal is to help keep the memories of the old town alive, while learning as much as she can about why the new town, and the wonderful people who live there, are so special.
 When she’s not working on expanding her family tree or visiting with her very large family, she enjoys traveling with her husband and four children.
 Next stop – Sicily!!!